littleninja/fictional-barnacle/README.md

 ```

 Instead of pushing, we can rebase.
 This will:
-1. rewinds commits on `develop` (commit 7)
+1. rewind commits on `develop` (commit 7)
-1. applies commits from `main` (commit 6, semantic release)
+1. apply commits from `main` (commit 6, semantic release)
-1. replays new commits on `develop` (commit 7)
+1. replay new commits on `develop` (commit 7)

-Doing a rebase rewrites the commit history and requires force-push.
-Using `--force-with-lease` option is slightly safer and should fail if another commit (commit 8) is added between `git fetch` and `git push`.
+Doing a rebase rewrites the commit history and requires force-push--a little spooky 👻 because it overwrites the remote branch with our local one.
+Using `--force-with-lease` option is slightly safer: it should fail if another commit (commit 8) is added between `git fetch` and `git push`.

 ```shell
 git checkout main